Lawrence College

 "Never Give In"

-These were the last words of Sir Henry Lawrence before his death at Lucknow in 1857, and they remain the guiding motto of Lawrence College to this day.
+These were the last words of Maj Gen Sir Henry Montgomery Lawrence before his death at Lucknow in 1857, and they remain the guiding motto of Lawrence College to this day.
 The spirit of resilience, perseverance and courage that these words embody permeates every aspect of college life.

 The Gallian spirit — as students of Lawrence College are known — is characterised by honour, service and the relentless pursuit of excellence in all fields: academic, sporting, artistic and moral.
 Old Gallians carry this spirit into their professional lives and into service of the nation.